BMT Canarsie Line: Dual Contracts rebuilding

 The Dual Contracts subway expansion scheme was formalized in early 1913, specifying new lines or expansions to be built by the Interborough Rapid Transit Company and the BRT.
 It saw the rebuilding of the complex train junction at Manhattan Junction into an even more complex flyover junction now known as Broadway Junction.
 The expansion extended south to the point at which the Canarsie and Fulton Street Elevateds diverged, including a six-track, three-platform station at Atlantic Avenue.
 The complex was rebuilt under traffic and opened in stages, reaching completion in 1919.

 At the same time, the BRT moved to eliminate remaining operations that required elevated trains to operate under overhead wire.
 In most cases this meant using third rail on fully grade-separated lines.
 When third rail was extended on the Canarsie Line it was decided to extend this power mode only as far as the important station at Rockaway Parkway and Glenwood Road.
 Beyond that point, frequent grade crossings made third rail impractical.
 This portion of the line was converted to the Canarsie Shuttle using elevated cars in October 1917 and converted to trolley cars on October 18, 1920.

 One grade crossing was retained at East 105th Street despite the third rail, and was the last public rapid transit grade crossing in New York City.
 It was closed by 1973 as part of the Flatlands Industrial Park project, which was built on either side of the ground-level Canarsie Line.
 A pedestrian overpass above the tracks was built to replace the grade crossing.

 14th Street–Eastern Line

 Initial subway

 The Dual Contracts also called for a subway line initially known as the 14th Street–Eastern District Line, usually shortened to 14th Street–Eastern Line.
 The line would run beneath 14th Street in Manhattan, from Sixth Avenue under the East River and through Williamsburg to Montrose and Bushwick Avenues in Brooklyn.
-Booth and Flinn was awarded the contract to construct the line on January 13, 1916.
-Clifford Milburn Holland served as the engineer-in-charge during the construction.
+In late 1915, the Public Service Commission began receiving bids for the construction of the 14th Street Line.
+Booth and Flinn was awarded the first contract for the line—section 3, comprising the tunnel under the East River—on January 13, 1916.
+At the time, the Public Service Commission was completing plans for the rest of the line.

 A groundbreaking ceremony was held on April 8, 1916.
+The commission began accepting bids for the next two sections of the line, sections 1 and 2 in Manhattan, in April 1916.
+The next month, the commission reviewed bids for section 4, running from Bedford Avenue to Manhattan Avenue in Brooklyn; Mason and Hanger submitted a low bid of $1.847 million for this section.
+The commission also reviewed bids for section 1, awarding a contract for that section to Booth and Flinn.
+That June, the Degnon Construction Company received a $1.972 million contract to construct section 2 of the line, from Irving Place to Avenue B in Manhattan.
+MacArthur Brothers Co. received a $1.336 million contract for the construction of section 5 in Brooklyn.